This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Antitussives: These medicines help control or stop your cough.

-Follow up with your primary healthcare provider or lung specialist within 2 days or as directed:
+Follow up with your healthcare provider in 2 days or as directed:

 You may need frequent visits to monitor your condition and prevent further blood loss.
 Write down your questions so you remember to ask them during your visits.